3

 It isn’t too late.
 Although it might be tempting to throw away a relationship that has long struggled with this kind of issue, this does not usually fix anything.
 “I believe people can balance life.
 People can balance certain aspects of their personality.
 They can learn to value relationships,” said Ferretti.
 “I see people change at all ages.
 It is harder the older you get.
 But people can apply the same drive and intensity to saving their relationships.”

 Should you seek professional help?
 Some people don’t want to bring a therapist into the mix.
-It can help to read a book like Change Your Life Not Your Wife with your spouse and do the exercises together.
+It can help to read a book like The Love Fight with your spouse and do the exercises together.
 Then one or both partners might want to seek help and insight from a professional.
 “The one thing I wanted to give people is hope, said Ferretti.
 “My job is to save marriages, but also to save people.”